 Good businesses plan ahead, and you should use your timetable of business activities – new service offerings, expansion activities, product launches and so on – to inform the timing of your PR activities.
 Create your own PR strategy calendar to plan your press releases throughout the year.
 Remember that this should be considered a moveable and responsive timetable, rather than a rigid and inflexible framework.
 Overall business priorities can and do change throughout the year in response to both internal and external influences, and your PR schedule should be flexible enough to accommodate that.

-Finally, it’s also important to incorporate crisis planning into your overall public relations strategy.
+Finally, it’s also important to incorporate crisis planning and a carefully curated social media strategy into your overall public relations strategy.
 Bad publicity can come out of nowhere and, in the age of social media, has the potential to spread far and wide – particularly if your business fails to respond to the situation quickly and appropriately.
 Ensuring you know in advance how to cope with a PR crisis can help to prevent a sticky situation escalating into a public relations disaster.

 For more information on developing a successful public relations strategy for your business, contact us.